Emotion and memory: Thematic vs. sudden appearance of emotional stimuli

+Neurobiological mechanisms of emotional memory enhancement

+The neural mechanism underlying emotional memory enhancement involves the interaction between the amygdala and the hippocampus, as well as several other factors that prioritize the encoding of emotional experiences.
+When an emotional experience occurs, the amygdala becomes highly active, signaling the hippocampus to strengthen the encoding and consolidation of these memories.
+This process is facilitated by the release of stress hormones and neurotransmitters, which modulate synaptic plasticity and enhance neural connectivity.
+Multiple mechanisms have been proposed to explain this prioritized encoding, including the neuromodulatory effects on plasticity and the dynamic interplay between the amygdala and the hippocampus.
+Intracranial EEG studies have shown that the amygdala triggers pronounced hippocampal sharp-wave ripples after encoding emotional experiences, further reinforcing the consolidation of these memories during both awake and sleep.
+This coordinated activity between the amygdala and hippocampus ensures that emotionally significant events are prioritized in long-term memory storage, leveraging both immediate neurochemical changes and enduring structural adaptations in neural circuits.

 Memory of felt emotion

 Many researchers use self-report measures of felt emotion as a manipulation check.
 This raises an interesting question and a possible methodological weakness: are people always accurate when they recall how they felt in the past?
 Several findings suggest this is not the case.
 For instance, in a study of memory for emotions in supporters of former U.S. presidential candidate Ross Perot, supporters were asked to describe their initial emotional reactions after Perot's unexpected withdrawal in July 1992 and again after the presidential election that November.

 Between the two assessment periods, the views of many supporters changed dramatically as Perot re-entered the race in October and received nearly a fifth of the popular vote.
 The results showed that supporters recalled their past emotions as having been more consistent with their current appraisals of Perot than they actually were.

 Another study found that people's memories for how distressed they felt when they learned of the 9/11 terrorist attacks changed over time and moreover, were predicted by their current appraisals of the impact of the attacks (Levine et al., 2004).
 It appears that memories of past emotional responses are not always accurate, and can even be partially reconstructed based on their current appraisal of events.

 Studies have shown that as episodic memory becomes less accessible over time, the reliance on semantic memory to remember past emotions increases.
 In one study Levine et al. (2009) primes of the cultural belief of women being more emotional than men had a greater effect on responses for older memories compared to new memories.
 The long-term recall of emotions was more in line with the primed opinions, showing that long-term recall of emotions was heavily influenced by current opinions.